ruslanskorb/RSKImageCropper/README.md

 ## Coming Soon

-- Add support for image rotation.
+- Add more cropping guides.
-- Add support for double tap to reset to original scale and rotation.
 - If you would like to request a new feature, feel free to raise as an issue.

 ## Demo